ntavish/ntavish.github.com/content.md

 *Date*: 2025/07/25

-It's been a while since I updated this page, too many things to do. the [emforth](/projects/emforth/) page now includes a live demo of it with some instructions.
+It's been a while since I updated this page, too many things to do.
+The [emforth](/projects/emforth/) page now includes a live demo of it with some instructions.
 Fixing and debugging emforth took a lot of time, but I wanted to get it working, as it had many problems.

 I also made some music, released an EP on [bandcamp](https://patternjuggler.bandcamp.com/album/pickelane).
 Also available elsewhere.